 How and Where to Grow Salad Greens

-I wrote a post recently all about growing kale specifically, so check that out if you’re looking to grow kale.
+I’ve also written a post all about growing kale specifically, so check that out if you’re looking to grow kale.
 It tends to get a little bigger than some of the other salad greens that we like to grow, so we do it a little bit differently.
 For most of the times that we grow salad greens however, we like to use a two-container system.

 Growing greens in containers is honestly just really convenient for daily harvesting and it makes it really easy to dig everything up and start again when one batch has reached the end of its life.
 I like to stagger my plantings so that I always have mature leafy greens ready to go.
 I plant in one container first, then plant the second container about two-to-three weeks later.
 We use these huge oak barrels that just stay out in our garden all year long and they’re the perfect size for us because we go through a ton of this stuff!